shabanakm/shabanakm.github.io/index.md

 - _Artificial Intelligence Laboratory (2020, 2021), Data Structures and Algorithms Laboratory (2020)_ and _Introduction to Artificial Intelligence (2023)_: Helped conduct the weekly lab sessions and evaluate student submissions.
 - _Game Theory and Mechanism Design (2022)_: Helped evaluate assignments and exam scripts.
 - _Technical Writing (2023)_: Prepared the lesson plan, course materials and assignments for the sessions on Introduction to LaTeX and Beamer for first year post-graduate students in the department of CSE.
 Also conducted the sessions and evaluated the assignments submitted by the students.
 - _Introduction to Artificial Intelligence (2024)_: As the Head TA for the course, coordinated a team of 7 TAs in evaluating the submissions made by around 75 undergraduate students for 6 lab assignments.
-Also prepared the lab assignment on `Decision Trees'.
+Also prepared the lab assignment on _Decision Trees_.

   ## Service
 - Chaired the session _Curriculum and Instruction_ at AIED 2022